Infinite-time ruin probability of a multivariate renewal risk model with Brownian perturbations: Introduction

 In \cite{samorodnitsky:sun:2016} was examined the ruin probability over infinite time horizon in the risk model \eqref{eq.KK.1.1} with $\vec{\delta} = {\bf 0}$, under the conditions of Assumption \ref{ass.KK.1.1}, for the case, when the multivariate integrated tail distribution belongs to class $\mathcal{S}_A$ of multivariate subexponential distributions, see in Section 2 for definitions.
 Their result generalizes the paper \cite{embrechts:veraverbeke:1982} with respect to two directions, namely with respect to dimension and with respect to renewal counting process instead of a Poisson one.

-In this work we permit the case $\vec{\delta} > {\bf 0}$ as well, in the risk model \eqref{eq.KK.1.1}, while our findings show the 'insensitivity' of the asymptotic behavior of the ruin probability with respect to Brownian motion, which is observed frequently when the claim sizes have distribution with heavy tail, see in \cite{veraverbeke:1993}, \cite{chen:wang:wang:2013}, \cite{xu:shen:wang:2025}, \cite{li:2017}, \cite{chen:wang:cheng:yan:2023} among others, in uni-variate and bi-variate risk models.
-Our result is new even in uni-variate case, since it generalizes \cite[Theorem 1]{veraverbeke:1993}.
+In this paper we permit the case $\vec{\delta} > {\bf 0}$ as well, in the risk model \eqref{eq.KK.1.1}, while our findings show the 'insensitivity' of the asymptotic behavior of the infinite-time ruin probability with respect to Brownian motion, which is observed frequently when the claim sizes have distribution with heavy tail, see in \cite{veraverbeke:1993}, \cite{chen:wang:wang:2013}, \cite{xu:shen:wang:2025}, \cite{li:2017}, \cite{chen:wang:cheng:yan:2023} among others, in uni-variate and bi-variate risk models for finite and infinite time cases.
+Our result is new even in uni-variate case, since it generalizes \cite[Theorem 1]{veraverbeke:1993}, in some sense.
+This study is restricted to ruin probability only on the arrival moments of the claims (renewal epochs).

 The rest of the paper is organized as follows.
-In Section 2, after some necessary preliminary results about the multivariate heavy-tailed distribution classes, we present a short overview of the results by \cite{samorodnitsky:sun:2016}, that is needed non only for the understanding of the extensions provided by the main result, but also for its proof.
+In Section 2, after some necessary preliminary results about the multivariate heavy-tailed distribution classes, we present a short overview of the results by \cite{samorodnitsky:sun:2016}, that is needed not only for the understanding of the extensions provided by the main result, but also for its proof.
 In Section 3, we formulate the main result, together with its proof.
 In Section 4, we show that if a distribution $F$ belongs to the class of multivariate dominatedly varying and long-tailed distributions, symbolically $(\mathcal{D} \cap \mathcal{L})_\mathscr{R} $, and its expectation is finite, then it holds $F_I \in \mathcal{S}_\mathscr{R}$.
 We also provide an example of building distribution, that belongs to the class $(\mathcal{D} \cap \mathcal{L})_\mathscr{R} $.

-we present some examples of distributions, that fulfill the requirement $F_I \in \mathcal{S}_A$.
-In concrete cases, we find explicit asymptotic expressions for the ruin probability, established in the main result.